 In the last few years, Google has placed higher importance on speed, uptime, and security when it comes to ranking websites.
 While there are many things you can do as a professional website designer or developer to optimize WordPress sites, choosing the right WordPress hosting partner is one of the most important.

-Pressable offers managed WordPress hosting solutions optimized for WordPress and WooCommerce Hosting Solutions.
+Pressable offers managed WordPress hosting solutions optimized for WordPress Hosting Plans and WooCommerce Hosting Solutions.
 You’ll enjoy overall better WordPress site performance, as well as 100% network uptime and industry-leading security powered by Jetpack Security Daily.
 Not only will a faster and more reliable website mean better SEO, but it also provides a better user experience for more leads and conversions.

 Want to learn about how Pressable can help your website enjoy better SEO?
 Schedule a demo today and learn more.
 And, in the meantime, check out these other articles to learn more about SEO optimizing your WordPress websites.